rolandtoth/AdminOnSteroids/README.md

 - **Enabled templates and Enabled fields**: here you can set templates and/or fields where the module will be enabled.
 If none selected, module will be active on all templates and all URL type fields.
 Note: if used, the module will be disabled on all non-listed fields/templates.

 Note: for button modes you can use the middle mouse button to open the URL in a new browser tab.

+*Test link button added to an URL field:*

 ![InputfieldURLChecker](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-inputfieldurlchecker.png "InputfieldURLChecker")